No-local-broadcasting theorem for non-signalling behaviours and assemblages: No-local-broadcasting of behaviours

-In this section, we will state and prove a theorem about the impossibility of broadcasting nonlocal boxes (Thm.~\ref{Thm.ImpossibilityBroadcastBoxes}).
-Before we state our main result, we introduce what we mean by correlation scenarios, boxes, local boxes, and the like.
-For a more extensive introduction, we suggest ref.~\cite{BrunnerEtAl14}.
+In this section, we will state and prove a theorem about the impossibility of locally broadcasting known nonlocal behaviours (Thm.~\ref{Thm.ImpossibilityBroadcastBoxes}).
+We start by introducing the concepts of correlation scenarios, local behaviours, and the like.
+Then, we introduce a set of physically motivated `local' transformations that will become the core assumption of the no-go theorem.
+We conclude this section by showing that the possibility of broadcasting a nonlocal behaviour would imply a contradiction.